serde-rs/serde-rs.github.io/_src/remote-derive.md

 use other_crate::Duration;

 // Serde calls this the definition of the remote type.
 It is just a copy of the
-// remote type.
-The `remote` attribute gives the path to the actual type.
+// remote data structure.
+The `remote` attribute gives the path to the actual
+// type we intend to derive code for.
 #[derive(Serialize, Deserialize)]
 #[serde(remote = "Duration")]
 struct DurationDef {